chumphrey-cmd/Quiz-Generator/readme.md

 2. Open `quiz.html` in a modern web browser
 3. Import a properly formatted `.txt` file
 4. Start taking the quiz

-## To-Do List:

-### In Progress... ⏳

-* **Local Database:**
-  * Be able to store and save your quiz questions into a backend/quiz bank using a local database for reference later...
-  * Implement the ability to specify the number of questions that you want to display at a time (e.g., 90/120 total questions)
-  * Have the ability to pause, save, or reset your current session while you are reviewing.
-  * Have the ability to re-initiate your current saved session to restart your progress.

-* **UI/UX:**
-  * Create a nice splash/introduction page/logo for the tool when the user first opens up the quiz.html file.
-  * Ensure that the entire quiz header is pinned while we scroll down the MC Qs.